LibreScanner/horus/doc/readthedocs/source/workbenches/scanning.rst

 ~~~~~~~~~~~~~~~~~

 * **Show center**: shows the center of the platform using the current calibration values.
 * **Step**: is the angle increased in each scan iteration.
-The smaller step, the greater radial resolution, and also more scanning time.
+The smaller the step, the greater radial resolution, and also more scanning time.
 The default value is 0.45º, that is 800 steps per revolution.
 * **Speed**: is the motor speed in degrees per second.
 Te default value is 200 º/s.
 * **Acceleration**: is the motor acceleration in degress per secon squared.
 The default value is 200 º/s².